 Postgraduate Master's Loans are intended as a contribution towards the cost of study, so eligible students can use them as they wish to (e.g. for tuition fees, or living costs, or other costs).

-They are non-income assessed and have to be paid back.
+The loan is non-income assessed and has to be paid back.

 You must be aged under 60 on 1st August of the year in which you start the course.

 Which courses can I get a Master's Loan for?

 Master's Loans are available for study at any UK university with degree awarding powers, or an alternative funding provider with degree awarding powers.